Ricardo-Luis/me-2-oer/README.md

 \
 These materials are intended to assist students and educators in exploring topics covered in the Electric Machinery II curriculum.
-All resources are openly accessible under the principles of Open Educational Resources (OER).
+All resources are openly accessible under the principles of [Open Educational Resources](https://oercommons.org/).

 &nbsp;
 ## Usage